Dead by Daylight: Downloadable content

-As of September 2025, the game has featured 45 individual DLC releases in total.
+As of August 2026, the game has featured 51 individual DLC releases in total.
 Most DLC releases include both a new Survivor and Killer, except for eleven where only one character was introduced and four where three characters were introduced.
-24 of the DLCs released have also introduced new maps that are accessible to all players.
+Of the DLCs released, 27 have also introduced new maps that are accessible to all players.
 The DLCs can be acquired by either purchasing them with money or in the in-game store which was added to the game in June 2018.
 Non-licensed characters and cosmetic items can be purchased for free using an in-game currency called iridescent shards, also added to the game in June 2018.
 Three DLCs (The Last Breath, Left Behind, and A Lullaby for the Dark) have been distributed for free.
-Prior to the release of every DLC since Curtain Call, a Public Test Build (PTB) becomes available to players on PC, which allows the developers to test new content and receive community feedback on major upcoming changes.
+Prior to the release of every DLC since Curtain Call, a Public Test Build (PTB) becomes available to players on Steam, which allows the developers to test new content and receive community feedback on major upcoming changes.

 Alongside original characters, the game licenses characters and settings from several different franchises.
-22 of the currently released DLCs have featured licensed Killers and Survivors from films, television, and other video games.
+Among the currently released DLCs, 24 have featured licensed Killers and Survivors from films, television, and other video games.
 The game's success has been attributed, at least in part, to the game's collaborations with these franchises, being nicknamed the "hall of fame of horror" due to its wide cast of horror icons from popular media.

 In addition to DLCs, other collaborations have resulted in purely cosmetic items being added to existing characters.
-Collaborations with Crypt TV, Attack on Titan, Junji Ito, The Witcher, and The Boulet Brothers' Dragula added cosmetic items to original characters in order to make them resemble characters from those franchises.
-Cosmetic items have also been added from video game franchises such as For Honor, Meet Your Maker, PUBG: Battlegrounds, Rainbow Six Siege, and Naughty Bear.
-Collaborations with real people have resulted in cosmetic items inspired by heavy metal bands Iron Maiden and Slipknot, as well as actor Nicolas Cage being a playable Survivor.
+Collaborations with Crypt TV, Attack on Titan, Junji Ito, The Witcher, The Boulet Brothers' Dragula, Nyaight of the Living Cat, and Scooby-Doo added cosmetic items to original characters in order to make them resemble characters from those franchises.
+Cosmetic items have also been added from video game franchises such as Gradius, Half-Life, For Honor, Meet Your Maker, PUBG: Battlegrounds, Rainbow Six Siege, Naughty Bear, Balatro, Karma: The Dark World, It Has My Face, Darkest Dungeon, and Diablo.
+Collaborations with real people have resulted in cosmetic items inspired by video game artist Ikumi Nakamura, art studio Domrebel, heavy metal bands Iron Maiden, Slipknot, and Ice Nine Kills, as well as actor Nicolas Cage being a playable Survivor.